codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 toc: true
 ---

-If you have a hybrid environment, you can provision one or more hybrid runtimes in your Codefresh account.
+Provision one or more Hybrid Runtimes in your Codefresh account.

 > If you have Hosted GitOps, to provision a hosted runtime, see [Provision a hosted runtime]({{site.baseurl}}/docs/runtime/hosted-runtime/#1-provision-hosted-runtime) in [Set up a hosted (Hosted GitOps) environment]({{site.baseurl}}/docs/runtime/hosted-runtime/).